tatescode/tatescode/README.md

 ## About Me

-Entry-level Security Analyst focused on detection engineering, threat hunting, and malware analysis.
+Security Enthusiast focused on detection engineering, threat hunting, and malware analysis.

 ## Featured
 These projects, just like me, are a work-in-progress